Last Full Update: December 3, 2025

 Very simple, they’re:

 SI is open to everyone, and anyone who follows the rules can submit a guest post for consideration.
-He won’t sign an NDA to take a demo and cover your solution.
-SI’s core belief is that honest, open information sharing is critical for continued progress in the space.
+He won’t sign an NDA to take a demo or discuss your offering.
+SI’s core belief is that honest, open information sharing is critical for continued progress in the space. - impartiality,

-SI does not do lead generation (though it will permit you to use it’s Illuminations and Inspirations for lead generation), does not discriminate in terms of what products and solutions it will review, and does not discriminate in terms of what events it will consider attending.
+SI does not do lead generation or accept referral fees / revenue shares as that results in bias (though it will permit you to use it’s Illuminations, Inspirations, and e-Books for lead generation), does not discriminate in terms of what vendors it will work with as long as they adhere to these policies (all are treated equally), and does not discriminate in terms of what events it will consider attending (if all the rules are adhered to).
 Big and small alike have equal chances.
-SI is about innovation, education, and best practices … not about who (claims to) provide(s) the innovation, education, and best practices.
+SI is about innovation, education, and best practices … not about who (claims to) provide(s) the innovation, education, and best practices. - fairness, and

 SI does its utmost to apply all of its rules equally.
-The goal of SI is to give a 1M company the same chance a 100M company has of getting its innovation covered.
+The goal of SI is to give a 1M company the same chance a 100M company has of getting its attention. - mutual respect!

-Note that the openness policy also extends to all communications related to the blog, resource site, and content that appears on the blog and resource site.
-If you send Sourcing Innovation a formal communication related to the blog, a specific blog post, the resource site, or any identified piece of content on the blog or resource site, you accept that this communication will fall under Sourcing Innovation’s openness policy and that Sourcing Innovation retains the right to respond publicly on the blog or resource site and include your original communication in it’s response.
+Note that the openness policy also extends to all communications related to the blog, associated social media presences, and content that appears on the blog and associated social media presences.
+If you send Sourcing Innovation a formal communication related to the blog, a specific blog post, content on an associated social media presence, or any identified piece of content on the blog or associated social media presence, you accept that this communication will fall under Sourcing Innovation’s openness policy and that Sourcing Innovation retains the right to respond publicly on the blog or associated social media site and include your original communication in it’s response.

 Where does SI stand on privacy?Home

-Sourcing Innovation’s policy is to keep your private information confidential and Sourcing Innovation will not sell you information.
+Sourcing Innovation’s policy is to keep your private information confidential and Sourcing Innovation will not sell your information.

 In fact, as a general rule, Sourcing Innovation does not even collect subscriber lists for mass mailing purposes.
 At this point in time, Sourcing Innovation only collects information from readers*1 in the following circumstances, and only uses it for the indicated, targetted, purposes: